CyrilHu/flutter_pasteboard/README.md

 # pasteboard

-A new flutter plugin project.
+A Flutter clipboard plugin with all native functions, using ClipboardManager(Android) and UIPasteboard(iOS)

 ## Getting Started